 The catheter is then guided through the blood vessel to your heart using an x-ray camera.
 Once the catheter has reached your heart, the tip of the catheter is positioned into the opening of the artery to be treated.
 A special liquid dye (also called contrast) is then injected into the coronary artery.
-The dye is used because it shows up under the x-rays and the doctor can then see where the narrowing has developed in your coronary artery.
+The dye is used because it shows up under the x-rays and the doctor can then see if your coronary arteries have become narrowed or blocked.

-Firstly the Doctor will use a very fine wire which is placed across the narrowed part of the coronary artery.
+If a narrowing is identified, then it may be necessary to insert a stent to widen the narrowed section of artery.
+To do this the Doctor will use a very fine wire which is placed across the narrowed part of the coronary artery.
 Once in position, a small balloon is passed over this wire into the narrowed area.
 The balloon is gently inflated so that it squashes the blockage (made of fatty tissue and sometime clot) out of the way and widens the artery.
 Frequently the walls of the artery will recoil once the balloon is deflated; therefore a stent is implanted to keep the artery open.

 If a leg artery is used, the procedure will be completed by closing the artery with an Angioseal (a dissolvable plug).
-If an Angio-seal cannot be used, pressure will be applied to the area by a trained nurse or a special 'pressure belt' called a FemoStop.
-If the wrist or hand artery is used, a pressure band is placed over the puncture site and will be kept on for approximately 3 hours.
+If an Angioseal cannot be used, pressure will be applied to the area by a trained member of staff or a special 'pressure belt' called a FemoStop.
+If the wrist artery is used, a pressure band is placed around your wrist and will be kept on for approximately an hour.
 You will then return to our recovery area where the nurses will do regular checks on your blood pressure and wound site.